yuri-schmaltz/Wan2GP/README.md

 **Discord Server to get Help from Other Users and show your Best Videos:** https://discord.gg/g7efUW9jGV

 ## 🔥 Latest Updates
+### May 28 2025: WanGP v5.41
+👋 Bonus release: Support for **AccVideo** Lora to speed up x2 Video generations in Wan models.
+Check the Loras documentation to get the usage instructions of AccVideo.\
+You will need to do a *pip install -r requirements.txt*

 ### May 28 2025: WanGP v5.4
-👋 World Exclusive : Hunyuan Video Avatar Support !
+👋 World Exclusive : **Hunyuan Video Avatar** Support !
 You won't need 80 GB of VRAM nor 32 GB oF VRAM, just 10 GB of VRAM will be sufficient to generate up to 15s of high quality speech / song driven Video at a high speed with no quality degradation.
 Support for TeaCache included.\
 Also many thanks to Reevoy24 for his repackaging / completing the documentation

 ### May 28 2025: WanGP v5.31
-👋 Added Phantom 14B, a model that you can use to transfer objects / people in the video.
+👋 Added **Phantom 14B**, a model that you can use to transfer objects / people in the video.
 My preference goes to Vace that remains the king of controlnets.
 VACE improvements: Better sliding window transitions, image mask support in Matanyone, new Extend Video feature, and enhanced background removal options.

 ### May 26, 2025: WanGP v5.3